status-im/nimbus-eth2/docs/the_nimbus_book/src/infura-guide.md

-# Supplying your own Infura endpoint
+# Setting up an infura account

 > ⚠️ After The Merge, you will need to run your own [execution client](./eth1.md).